Method binding

 var rex = new Dog('Rex');

-var speak = rex.speak; // a method
+var spk = rex.speak; // a reference, we are not calling the method

 // -> "MY NAME IS AND I LIKE BISCUITS!"